Funding for creative projects

-See what others have used CCA funding to create
+See how others have used CCA funding

 The grant program is particularly interested in promoting original, emergent and critically-engaged art forms and ideas.
 Work that takes an interdisciplinary or transdisciplinary approach is strongly encouraged.
 Successful past applicants have used grant funds to create exceptional work in a myriad of formats including painting, sculpture, prints, wearable designs, clothing, prose, poetry, new media, video, film, software, site-specific installations, music concerts, new music compositions, designed objects, built environments, conferences, workshops, residencies, dance, performances, journals, zines, student-curated exhibitions, and social practice collaborations.